Brandonpinos/SecurityPals-Operator-Framework/self-assessment.md

 Operator Framework is an open-source toolkit that provides the runtime environment and software development kit (SDK) for building and running Kubernetes applications, dubbed “Operators”, in an effective and easily scalable way.

-Built on top of Kubernetes, OpenShift Operators use kubernetes as a framework to allow extensions to developers to build and manipulate Operators without prior knowledge of the complexities of Kubernetes API.
-By automating deployment, scale, updates and maintenance OpenShift uses operators to manage systems without the need of consistent human intervention.
-If interaction is necessary, OpenShift’s operators provide specialized libraries and tools to allow developers to use familiar languages to interact with operators in a simple way.
+Built on top of Kubernetes, Operators use kubernetes as a framework to allow extensions to developers to build and manipulate Operators without prior knowledge of the complexities of Kubernetes API.
+By automating deployment, scale, updates, and maintenance, using operators to manage systems without the need of consistent human intervention becomes simple.
+If interaction is necessary, Operators provide specialized libraries and tools to allow developers to use familiar languages to interact with operators in a simple way.

 ### Background